Enchanting Winter Destinations for Europe in December

 9. Munich, Germany

-The Bavarian capital takes winter seriously.
-The Marienplatz market features Germany’s largest Christmas tree, while the English Garden becomes a wonderland of cross-country skiing trails and winter walks.
+The Bavarian capital takes winters very seriously.
+The Marienplatz market features the largest Christmas tree in Germany, while the English Garden becomes a wonderland of cross-country skiing trails and winter walks.

-Beyond the city, fairytale Neuschwanstein Castle looks its most magical rising above snow-covered forests.
-Inside Munich, the Residenz palace offers gilded shelter on stormy days, while traditional beer halls serve warming plates of schweinshaxe and dumplings.
+Beyond the city is the mystical Neuschwanstein Castle that looks like it is floating above snow-covered forests.
+Inside Munich, the Residenz Palace gilded shelters on stormy days, while traditional beer halls serve warming plates of schweinshaxe and dumplings.

 10. Reykjavik, Iceland

-Though technically outside the Schengen area, no European winter list feels complete without Iceland’s capital.
-Here, winter means a chance to see the Northern Lights dance above volcanic landscapes.
-Thermal pools dot the city, offering warm refuge under starry skies.
+Though it is not a part of the Schengen area, your European winter list is incomplete without this place.
+At Reykjavik winter means a chance to witness the Northern Lights dance above volcanic landscapes.

 Reykjavik Iceland